diegogosmar/aibootcamp/RAG_Openai.md

 ## Chunking example: it reads Document, embeds, chunks and stores the results in a json file (embedding.json)
 See openai_chunks_file.js for details<br>

+## Read embeddings.json file and write into the embeddings.ann Annoy vector DB
+python write_to_annoy.py

+## Read embeddings.json file and write into the embeddings.array FAISS vector DB
+python write_to_faiss.py